edwardshturman/site/app/projects/number-chart.md

 ### Supporting non-Number properties

 Notion users are very creative.
 We've seen setups that make us scratch our heads, and marvel in awe at the same time.
-We wanted to support as many workflows as possible, without introducing entropy or gotchas, such as Number Chart being supported only for Number properties.
+We wanted to support as many workflows as possible, without introducing entropy or gotchas, such as support only for Number properties.

 _What does it mean to aggregate over a Date property?
 How should conversions from another chart type to a Number Chart work?_ Answering product questions like these and accounting for edge cases was important.